011ivand3r/hyperlapse/README.md

 # timelapse

-This is a bot that takes a video as input and gives a timelapse as output.
+This is a bot that takes a video and an audio as inputs and gives a timelapse as output.

 ## How to use

-1. Put the video you want to make a timelapse of and put it in the data\samples\input directory.
+1. Put the video & the audio file, you want to make a timelapse of and put it in the data\samples\input directory.
 2. Read the comments in 'timelapse.py' and change the values as per requirement.
 3. Run 'timelapse.py' using Python3.
-4. The output file will be created in data\samples\output directory as 'timelapse.mp4'.
+4. The output file will be created in data\samples\output directory as 'final_video_path'.

 ## Dependencies